To give sight to the blind

 CBMI does not work with the blind in New Zealand and their statues are geared towards the “poorest of the poor” in the developing world.
 There is a branch office in Auckland.

-CBMI provides treatment and cures in countries where blindness proliferates and also works with children with physical disabilities.
+CBMI provides treatment and cures in countries where blindness proliferates and works with children with physical disabilities.
 They support reducing third world debt and were signatories of the Jubilee 2000 documents that went to the New Zealand government through the Council for International Development.

 Jubilee 2000 is a large and growing international campaign to achieve debt relief for developing countries.
 CBMI believe that debt leads to blindness and their aim is to draw attention between debt in developing countries and disability, including blindness.